morteza/bootstrap-rtl/README.md

 # Bootstrap 3 RTL Theme

-**NOTE: This repository is dedicated to Bootstrap 3.2 RTL support.**

-*Check <a href="http://github.com/ratnic/bootstrap-rtl/">github.com/ratnic/bootstrap-rtl</a> for Bootstrap 3.1.x RTL theme.*

 ---

 > Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development.